Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 Cosm is a service that provides the possibility to analyze and visualize the "Internet of Things".
-They can store a history of our Weather Station data and we get a neat graphs:
+They can store a history of our Weather Station data and we get pretty graphs:

-.. batti: correct english "a neat graphs"?

 .. image:: /Images/Kits/weather_station_cosm_graphs_600.jpg
    :scale: 100 %